qbrilliance/qristal/README.md

 If using the pre-built Docker image, users will also have access to the beta version of the QB emulator allowing for emulating QB hardware devices.
 The emulation (noisy simulation) can be enabled with

 ```
-# Import the core of the QB SDK
+# Import the core of QB Qristal
 import qb.core

-# Create a quantum computing session using the QB SDK
+# Create a quantum computing session using QB Qristal
 my_sim = qb.core.session()

 # Set up meaningful defaults for session parameters